 The life cycle concept applies also to this blog post.
 A post that you share on Instagram will probably have a shorter life cycle of a couple of days while a blog post you can rank #1 in Google for a couple of years until other content outranks it.

 The understanding of this mechanism of virality and how the Instagram algorithm works is what I believe should be the basis of your social media growth hacking strategy.

-I suggest you do not focus on going viral.
-Don’t get me wrong, going viral is wonderful and I have experienced a fantastic journey of going viral with DSM Tool.
+Before giving you Instagram growth hacks, I suggest you do not focus on going viral.
+Don’t get me wrong, going viral is wonderful, and I have experienced a fantastic journey of going viral with DSM Tool.

 When it first went viral on YouTube it got a lot of traffic, organic traffic I did not have to pay for.